Synesso/scala-stellar-sdk/src/main/paradox/transacting.md

 ### Operations

-Without any @scaladoc[Operation](stellar.sdk.model.op.Operation)s, a transaction is not very useful.
+Without any @apidoc[Operation]s, a transaction is not very useful.
 There can be as few as one and as many and one hundred operations added to each Transaction.
 These can be provided when constructing the Transaction.